Victor Leung

 diagram11

-Lastly, I don’t need to worry about the remaining private routing table, since all subnets will go to the default routing table priv-route.
+Finally, there's no need to worry about the remaining private routing table; all subnets will default to priv-route.

 diagram12